SlickChair/SlickChair/app/models/README.md

   ([workaround][4])
 - Auto-incrementing cannot be done by passing a None id ([workaround][5])

-Hopefully the next versions of Slick will fix these issues and remove all code duplication.
+Hopefully the next versions of Slick will fix these issues and remove all attribute duplication.

 [1]: https://www.youtube.com/watch?v=mJ_mnEwZMR0
 [2]: http://slick.typesafe.com/doc/1.0.1/gettingstarted.html